What is tick paralysis?

 What are the symptoms of tick paralysis?

-The first symptom is weakness in the arms and legs, two to seven days following a tick bite.
+The first symptom is weakness in the arms and legs 2 to 7 days after a tick bite.
 Hours to days later, the person becomes unable to move their arms and legs.
 If not treated, the person may become unable to speak or even breathe.
 How badly a person is affected depends on the number of ticks and how long they remain attached.
-Tick paralysis is fatal in about ten percent of people who are not treated.
+Tick paralysis is fatal in about 10% of people who are not treated.
 Tick paralysis can resemble other disorders of the nervous system such as botulism and Guillain-Barré syndrome.

 How is tick paralysis treated?